About Eucalyptus Macarthurii Essential Oil

 The richly rosy, floral variety of eucalyptus, Eucalyptus macarthurii, is a standout among specialty essential oils.
 Therapeutically complementary to its camphoraceous cousins and high in the aromatic compound geraniol, this rose-scented oil from South Africa is pleasingly sweet and soft, with a subtle, velvety bouquet.

 Eucalyptus macarthurii is one of the best essential oils to keep on hand for diffusing year round.
-We think of eucalyptus first to assist with the challenges of winter, but eucalyptus macarthurii and its velvety smooth rosy fragrance is also revitalizing to the mind and will inspire an afternoon’s productivity.
+We think of eucalyptus first to assist with the challenges of winter, but the rosy fragrance of eucalyptus macarthurii in particular also works to revitalize the mind and inspire and energize an afternoon’s productivity.

-Eucalyptus, throughout time immemorial, has an affinity for enhancing the breath, making it suitable for topical application as well as direct inhalation supporting the whole family during challenging winter months.
+Throughout time immemorial, it has been known that eucalyptus has an affinity for enhancing the breath, making it suitable for topical application as well as for direct inhalation for supporting the whole family during difficult winter months.
 Its powerful properties make eucalyptus oil a star support for direct inhalation or in diffuser therapy to protect against colds and flus.

-Cleansing and penetrating, eucalyptus oil may be used topically, diffused or in inhalation therapy to support in clearing and energizing tired or overworked bodies.
+Cleansing and penetrating, eucalyptus oil may be used topically, diffused, or used in inhalation therapy to support in clearing and energizing tired or overworked bodies.
 It may also be used topically or in a spritzer as an insect repellent.
-Eucalyptus is added to many household cleaners for good reason, just add a few drops to what you already have for a fresh clean boost in scent and efficiency!
+Eucalyptus is added to many household cleaners for good reason: just add a few drops to what you already have for a fresh boost in scent and cleaning efficiency.

 How Eucalyptus Macarthurii Essential Oil Is Made

-This therapeutic gem is cultivated organically and then distilled for Floracopeia in South Africa.
+This therapeutic gem is cultivated organically and then distilled in South Africa for Floracopeia.

 How To Use Eucalyptus Macarthurii Oil